Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Conclusions

 Accounting for the strength of opponents turns out to be necessary for incomplete tournaments.
 This factor can be considered only by introducing an additional parameter.
 However, its value has only marginal influence in all leagues considered here as the set of clubs to be relegated is entirely independent of this choice, and qualification to the European cups is barely influenced.

-The adjustment of the standard scores is carried out in two steps: the correction for the number of matches played (normalized score) is followed by accounting for the strength of the opponents.
+The adjustment of the standard scores is carried out in two steps: the correction for the number of matches played (normalised points) is followed by accounting for the strength of the opponents.
 This provides a simple, robust, and scientifically well-established way to obtain a fair final standing in a round-robin league that cannot resume.

 Naturally, ranking in a sports league is a zero-sum game, thus any solution will prefer certain teams compared to an alternative regime.
 Future rulebooks should explicitly define what happens if a league has to be finished without playing all matches.
 Our paper can contribute to single out a suitable policy for this purpose.